Carbs for Power

 Fats and essential “fatty acids” are quite literally the building blocks of our cells.
 Fats are insoluble in water, so lipid molecules line up in tight formation to form cell membranes, maintaining a fluid balance inside and outside of a cell wall.

-Healthy fats that we need a steady supply of are the mono- and poly-unsaturated oils derived from vegetables, seeds, and grains.
+The healthy types of fat that we need a steady supply of are the mono- and poly-unsaturated oils derived from vegetables, seeds, and grains.
 These have a positive effect on the body by raising levels of HDL cholesterol that helps keep the LDL’s under control.
 Nutritionists specify a balance of both omega-3 and omega-6 fatty acids.
 Vegetable oils and the unsaturated fats in fish, nuts, and avocados are a necessary part of a healthy diet.

 Nutrition and Heart Health